Dimensionality Reduction with Koopman Generalized Eigenfunctions: Quadrotor Controller Design Case Study

-The resulting control law is adopted fo the trajectory tracking task of a square trajectory and tested in hardware in the loop (HIL) experiments.
-The KLQ controller is deployed on pixhawk 2.1 cube black while the quadrotor dynamics is simulated using Jmavsim simulator using a similar setup to \cite{Martini2024EMRAC,sonmez2025Reinforcement}.
-As shown in figure \ref{fig:3D} the controller is able to keep up with real-time computation and achieve satisfactory trajectory tracking.
+where $k = R^{-1}K$.
+The resulting control law is implemented for the trajectory tracking task of a square trajectory.
+The quadrotor parameters align with those presented in \cite{sonmez2025Reinforcement}. $B_{\mathbf{low4}}(x)$ is verified to be nonsingular through symbolic check.
+Fig \ref{fig:coord} and \ref{fig:3D_sim} shows that a good tracking of the Koopman approximated eigenfunctions correspond to a desirable tracking performance in the original state space.
+Moreover, throughout the simulation $\beta^{\top} A_J \varkappa $ remains one order of magnitude smaller than $-k\beta^{\top}\varkappa$.
+Finally, hardware in the loop (HIL) experiments are performed.
+The K-LQ controller is deployed on pixhawk 2.1 cube black while the quadrotor dynamics is simulated using Jmavsim simulator using a similar setup to \cite{sonmez2025Reinforcement}.
+As shown in figure \ref{fig:3D} the controller is able to guarantee desirable tracking performance highlighting the real-time implementability of the proposed methodology.